upstarter/automata/CONTRIBUTING.md

 - `Automaton.Behavior`
   - this is the interface (a behaviour in elixir) that is implemented by all user-defined nodes, providing the most general policy for BT-ness.
 - `Automaton.Action`
-  - this is the interface for action(execution) nodes — where the world is changed, reactively and proactively
+  - this is the interface for action(execution) nodes — where the world is changed, reactively and/or proactively

 ###### The Blackboard